 - Business operations teams

 Not only this, if your company uses Google applications then, Wrike has very close integration with them, you get to:

 - Easily attach documents straight from Google Drive

-- Save time with Gmail gadget inside your Gmail account
+- Save time with Gmail gadget inside your Google account

 - Integrate tasks into your Google calendar

-Now only these, looking at overall feature integration of Wrike with Google Apps, we can call it Google Project Management software Tool.
+Now only these, looking at overall feature integration of Wrike with Google Apps, we can call it a Google Project Management software Tool.
 Its intuitive interface and its integration with Google integrations are two of the reasons for its popularity amongst its competitors.

 The pricing plan of Wrike: The free trial plan allows you to use 5 users.
 The paid plans of Wrike starts at $9.80 per user month for 5 GB storage and unlimited projects.
-You might need to connect with their help desk to get the enterprise plan.
+You might need to connect with their help desk project manto get the enterprise plan.